Walnut Creek Age Discrimination Attorneys

 Age should not be a factor when making employment decisions.
 Unfortunately, some employers unlawfully use age to discriminate against employees, particularly older workforce members.
 Because age is a protected characteristic under California and federal law, treating employees differently based on their age can be illegal.
-Workers aged forty years or older are protected from wrongful termination and other discriminatory actions.
+Workers aged 40 years or older are protected from wrongful termination and other discriminatory actions.
 These protections also extend to job applicants.

 At Erlich Law Firm, age discrimination remains a harmful reality for many employees.
 Workplace age discrimination claims accounted for 22 percent of all complaints filed with the Equal Employment Opportunity Commission in 2020.

 Our Walnut Creek employment lawyers are dedicated to standing up for workers and protecting the rights of those who have faced unlawful treatment on the job.
 We are ready to help you get compensation and put an end to your employer’s discriminatory practices.

 What Laws Provide Protections from Age Discrimination?

 The federal Age Discrimination in Employment Act (ADEA) and California’s Fair Employment and Housing Act (FEHA) shield employees and job applicants over 40 from age discrimination.
 Age is a protected class alongside race, sex, disability, and other personal characteristics.

 The laws prohibit employers from targeting older workers based on age across all employment decisions, such as hiring, training, firing, and pay.
 The ADEA applies to employers with 20 or more workers, while the FEHA applies to companies with five or more employees.

 Walnut Creek is home to a mix of small businesses and large companies.
 Major employers in the East Bay city include John Muir Health, Kaiser Permanente, Del Monte Foods, Robert Half International, Brown and Caldwell, Nordstrom, and Broadway Plaza retailers.